iamcmj/Guided-Dropout/README.md

 ```
 The python scripts will build the required subdirectories under the current directory for you.

-The notebooks 'Fisher Visualizations.ipynb' and 'Fisher Visualizations (Normalized).ipynb' will help you visualize various model based on the Fisher scores that you have computed.
+The notebooks *Fisher Visualizations.ipynb* and *Fisher Visualizations (Normalized).ipynb* will help you visualize various model based on the Fisher scores that you have computed.

 ## Computing and Visualizing the Loss Landscape of BERT
-The loss_visualization_bert.py script computes the loss landscape of the base BERT model.
+The *loss_visualization_bert.py* script computes the loss landscape of the base BERT model.
 The script takes in 3 arguments for the randomization seed, training set percentage, and perturbation type.

 As showcased in Figure 1 of the paper, the perturbation is done either to:
 - the entire model (--perturbation normal)